 Thinking I am right and trying to deliver the message from a position of faux-understanding only makes me look weak.
 Competency is developed through learning from others, especially subject matter experts.
 If they are the ones in control of the conversation and you steer it through questioning, a relationship forms; if you speak to them like a know-it-all and they are a child, a chasm is created.

-The competent person is someone who is supported by their willingness to always learn, to take every opportunity to improve their skills and knowledge.
+A competent person is someone who is supported by their willingness to always learn, to take every opportunity to improve their skills and knowledge.

 Retention not only refers to knowledge but also people management skills.
 Of course, competent people have great knowledge retention skills.
 They can take tests well, they’re on top of their areas of specialism.
 They build successful businesses from their expertise.
 But an often overlooked aspect of competency is their people management skills.
 The human resource is an organization’s most valuable.